You read the post, now listen to the podcast on periorbital cellulitis

 By |2014-02-12T03:17:03-05:00February 13th, 2014|Briefs, Ophthalmology|

 Physicians aren’t great at differentiating bacterial versus viral conjunctivitis.
 Especially in kids this leads to the provision of antibiotics regardless of etiology.
 This post will discuss antibiotics agents and therapeutic considerations - including return to school/daycare.
-Whether you are a network anchor or 4 year [...]
+Whether you are a network anchor or 4 year old preschooler conjunctivitis will lead to some pretty disruptive symptoms.
+Neonatal conjunctivitis is another issue [...]

 Go to Top